PitchEngine/code-wyoming/interviews.md

 * What will be your biggest obstacle in this class
 * what do you consider to be you was your most important idea or contribution to your last job
 * give an example of how you solved a work related problem in the past
-* give an example of a time you showed leadership and initiative
 * what have you done to develop or change in the last few years

 ## Computing questions